Skip to main content

 What Could Be Better

-• The bridge cost hurts its value case.
+• The separate Hue Bridge adds cost that dents the value case.

 The Verdict